3.14.2008

 New Rule: What the Middle-East conflict needs is a good comedian-statesman-diplomat-therapist, like a Henry Kissinger but with better empathy skills.
 And more comedic talent.
 All right, maybe he's a poor start.

 Obviously the first thing on the agenda is to get the Israel issue solved.
-For one, although the U.N. is a hideously hypocritical, bordering on powerless entity, the conditions in the occupied territories have been declared a human rights violation about 537 times.
-At least a few of those sanctions are appropriate.
-I think the wall is a necessary measure, but it has cut off and dismembered numerous Palestinian (and Israeli) communities, through no reason other than the farther east the wall extends, the more security Israel has, and the happier Israel's territorial maximalists are.
+Or that what everyone always says, anyway.
+For one, although the U.N. is a hideously hypocritical, bordering on powerless entity, the conditions in the occupied territories have been declared a human rights violation about 537 times (check that - it's called U.N.
+Resolution # 537) at least some of those sanctions are appropriate.
+I think the wall is a necessary measure, but it has cut off and dismembered numerous Palestinian (and Israeli) communities, through no reason other than the farther east the wall extends, the more security Israel has, and the happier Israel's expansionist extremists will be.
 The IDF has done bad things, and this happens with any army.
-However, the objection is legitimate that army oversight in the territories is the real policy at issue here, not the behavior of the army in general.
-This is a complicated issue, because military occupation of the adjoining territories is arguably a necessary security policy when those territories have no centralized power capable of controlling and eliminating rogue and extremist terrorist organizations that would otherwise take over the area.
+However, the objection is legitimate that army occupation of the territories period is the real issue here, not the behavior of the army in general.
+This is a complicated issue, because military occupation of the adjoining territories is proper in war.
+It's arguably a necessary security policy when those territories have no centralized power capable of controlling and eliminating rogue and extremist terrorist organizations that would otherwise take over the area.
 Nonetheless, the effects of fifty years of occupation are undeniable.
-Like all other arab peoples, Palestinians have their own national identity and aspirations, which actually reached maturity in the 1960s with the newly minted Arafat and the PLO, before it assumed a non-negotiable stance.
-The inability of these aspirations to reach fruition in even the slightest extent is no doubt humiliating in itself.
-Poverty, which has much less to do with Israel than a non-existent infrastructure, also has its well known implications.
-And of course, no one likes to live under military occupation.
+Like all other arab peoples, Palestinians have their own national identity and aspirations, which actually reached maturity in the 1960s with the newly minted Arafat and the PLO of all things, before it assumed its current non-negotiation stance.
+The inability of these aspirations to reach fruition to even the slightest extent is no doubt a terrible humiliation for Palestinians.
+Poverty, which has as much to do with Israel as ongoing non-existent infrastructure, also has negative effects.
+And of course, no one likes living under military occupation.

-Don't get me wrong, the way the Israeli army conducts itself is incomparably better than the way an Arab army would if the situation was reversed.
-But the situation in the territories is becoming a worse and worse human rights problem, and a legitimate grievance, and I think even Israel's hardliners are realizing this.
+Don't get me wrong, I believe the way the Israeli army conducts itself is still incomparably better than the way an Arab army would if the situation were reversed.
+But the situation in the territories is becoming a worse and worse human rights problem, and a legitimate grievance.
+I most of Israel's hardliners are even realizing this.
 A solution to the problem is complex, but I think most mainstream people are currently putting their bets on a push for democracy and control in the Palestinian Authority, and a simultaneous disengagement from the West Bank.
 Of course, I am not counting on any of the West Bank settlements being relocated before or after then.
 And the wall will probably stay up for a while.
 But it's different when the Palestinians have their own sovereign nation.
-Then, instead of dividing its constituents, Israel is exerting its sovereign right to build a wall on its territory wherever it wants to, just like I have the right (well, when I own a piece of land) to erect a wall between me and my neighbor's house, as long as the nice part of the wall faces outward.
-(That's seriously the law.
-Check it out if you don't believe me...)
+Then, instead of dividing its constituents, Israel is exerting its sovereign right to build a wall on its territory wherever it wants to, just like I have the right (well, if I own a piece of land) to erect a wall between me and my neighbor's house, as long as the nice part of the wall faces outward. (actually the law, check it out if you don't believe me...)

 There's more to say, but I'll have to say it later.